 Research data: any data collected during research that could be used to validate the research findings and/or facilitate the reproduction of the research.
 This includes data in all forms (e.g. electronic, lab notes, surveys, field notes, datasets, audio recordings, test results).

 Research output: a research output communicates or makes available the findings of research that may be in hardcopy, electronic or other form.
 Examples include, but are not limited to, journal articles, book chapters, books, web-based publications, conference papers, reports, datasets, patents and patent applications, performances, videos and exhibitions.

 Research Integrity Advisor (RIA): a senior researcher with knowledge of responsible research practices and related policies, procedures and legislation nominated to promote and support responsible research conduct and provide advice to those who have concerns or complaints about potential breaches.

-Research misconduct: a serious breach of the Australian Code for the Responsible Conduct of Research, the Responsible Research Conduct – Governing Policy, other relevant USC policies or procedures, and/or relevant legislation that is also intentional or reckless or negligent.
+Research misconduct: a serious breach of the Australian Code for the Responsible Conduct of Research, the Responsible Research Conduct – Governing Policy, other relevant university policies or procedures, and/or relevant legislation that is also intentional or reckless or negligent.

 3Rs: Replacement, Reduction and Refinement as defined in the Australian code for the care and use of animals for scientific purposes.